AnaZonia/moon_notes/000 Ana Did Science Today.md

 Also would be interesting to check if the asymptote is appropriate - say, if the nearest mature forest biomass is a better value to consider than the average biomass of the oldest secondary forests.
 It probably would, since that considers regional variation, but I would like to plot that at some point to understand it better.

 Lag with parameters in asymptote.
+- check whether biomass of forests at 35 ish years old is significantly different across higher and lower quartiles of all predictors (ANOVA)

 Consider age normalized or not, parametrized or not.

 Plot histogram of nearest mature biomass and biomass of old secondary forests

 Julie Major mentioned:\